 Who will get my donated eggs?

 Generally these are women who are in good health, in a stable relationship and under the age of fifty.
 Not all patients are eligible to enter the programme to receive eggs and each case is assessed on an individual basis.
 We match egg donors to women needing eggs by matching as closely as possible, the following characteristics:

 - skin tone

 Will I know the identity of the woman who gets my eggs?

-No. You will not be told the identity of the woman to whom you donate your eggs and you will also remain anonymous to her, although she will receive some non-identifying information about you, such as a description of your physical characteristics.
+No, egg donation is an anonymous process.
+You will not be told the identity of the woman to whom you donate your eggs and you will also remain anonymous to her, although she will receive some non-identifying information about you, such as a description of your physical characteristics.
 If you wish, you may be informed whether she achieved a pregnancy, but no further information can be supplied.

 You will also not be the legal parent of any child born as a result of eggs you have donated to another woman.
 We keep safely protected records on all people donating and receiving eggs.
 At all times these records will be kept confidential and anonymous.
 In the future should any child born as a result of egg sharing ask for identifying information this will not be given, however we will be able to confirm or deny any potential genetic relationship to a partner

 I am interested in becoming an egg donor, what do I do next?

 Email egg@trinidadIVF.com or call us (868-622-8869 Maraval Clinic, 868-222-8341 St. Joseph Clinic) with some more information about yourself.
 We need to know your date of birth, height, weight and details on any pregnancies you have had.
 If you are suitable the next step is to complete a detailed questionnaire.
 For women who are then selected to be considered as egg donors, the next step is to chat with a nurse and have the free blood test done, which starts the process.
 There is then a six step process to pass through before you will know whether you are accepted onto the egg donor programme.